puwanat-s/mipsa-analysis/README.md

 There should be 2 output folders:
 1. `bowtie_output` which contains bam files and `bowtie_results.tsv` which collects the alignment stats from Bowtie
 2. `count_matrix` which contains `merged_barcode_counts.tsv` and `study_design.tsv`

+Create a new project in Rstudio and copy the Rmd file into the folder.
+This can be done locally or on Rockfish as suggested in the [user guide](https://www.arch.jhu.edu/guide/).